 The plastic seat is sturdy and will be comfortable for your little one to use.
 But it can get cold during winter so you might want to keep this Fisher-Price Potty Toilet somewhere warm.

-Moreover, the packaging box contains a clear instructions booklet.
-It also contains a small children’s book for your toddler to read during the defecation process.
+Finally, the packaging box contains a clear instruction booklet, as well as a small children’s book for your toddler to read.

 8. The First Five Years Minnie Mouse 3-in-1

-Pretty pink potty toilet for girls with a high pee shield that prevents any accidents.
+This pretty pink potty training toilet for girls has a high pee shield that prevents any accidents.
 Furthermore, it features a lift-up bowl that is easy to dump and clean whenever needed.
 The side of the Minnie Mouse potty toilet has a pretend flush that will make a realistic sound when used.

 Once your child grows up you can remove the detachable seat and place it over your full-size toilet.
 Plus, the base with the closed lid could make a great step stool to reach the sink as she grows.